hoylen/woomera/README.md

   does not maintain state between HTTP requests.
 This framework includes a mechanism for maintaining state.
 For example, it can be used to remember the user's account after they have signed in.
-URL rewriting works even if cookies have been disabled in the browser.
+URL rewriting works if cookies have been disabled in the browser (though this is rare these days).

 - Responses can be buffered, and sent as the HTTP response only when it is complete.
 Therefore, if an error occurs the user won't